-The next step is to file an application to enter the company in the business register, which usually takes four to six weeks (recently longer, due to the COVID-19 pandemic).
+The next step is to file an application to enter the company in the business register, which usually takes four to six weeks.
 A partnership is established upon registration.
 In the case of the companies, they come into existence upon the conclusion of the articles of association, but upon registration they receive legal personality.

 However, the template has rather basic wording and any future amendments to it must be in the form of a notarial deed and must be registered with the court.
 This method of incorporation is usually simpler and faster than the standard procedure, though not always suitable for more complex investments.

 Polish private companies and partnerships are subject to disclosure obligations, which are of an informational nature.